Monday, 28 February 2022

 Self-portrait 1958 Oil on canvas (1'8" x 12": 49.5 x 29.4cm) Photograph: Petra van der Wal ©Christopher Campbell-Howes.
 Private collection.

 There's often a slight mystery about artists' self-portraits.
 Something undefinable, something not quite right about the sitter, especially if you've known him or her personally.
 It may take a little time before it clicks, like an optical illusion falling into place.
-In Evelyn's case above, painted when she was a little over 50, she has dressed maybe a little less informally than she would have done for a day to be spent in her studio, but all the same there's something not quite faithful to Evelyn's image.
+In Evelyn's case above, painted when she was a little over 50, she has dressed maybe a little less informally than she would have done for a day to be spent in her studio, but all the same there's something not quite faithful to her image.
 For one thing, the balance and ensemble of her facial features - no one's face is exactly symmetrical - has been changed.
 Nor was she left-handed.
 The explanation is simple.
 Evelyn is painting what she sees in the full length mirror she has brought into her studio.
 Left and right are reversed.

 Evelyn is in her new studio.
-In the autumn of 1958 she and her husband Roger Folley moved into Staple Farm, a farmhouse on the west-facing slopes of the North Downs near Hastingleigh, a village some miles south of Canterbury.
+In the autumn of 1958 she and her husband Dr Roger Folley moved into Staple Farm, a farmhouse on the west-facing slopes of the North Downs near Hastingleigh, a village some miles south of Canterbury.
 She has not long moved in.
 There have been alterations, among them the addition of an upstairs studio, the first more than makeshift studio she has had since 1945.
 (How ironic that she should have only 18 months to enjoy it: she died in May 1960.)
 In a sense she is christening her studio with a self-portrait, the first for many years.
 In her youth she made several, but she lost the habit after leaving the Royal College of Art in 1933.

 As always composition is paramount.
 Her image is based on an isosceles triangle which rises from a slew of legs - nine altogether, hers, the stool's and the easel's - to direct us to the head and the eye and the imagination of this remarkable artist.